sbt-android-mill/sbt-dependency-manager/README.md

 simple plugin for simple-build-tool, compose code and source jars, align sources inside for your favorite IDE

-If you want improve it, please send mail to sbt-android-mill at digimead.org.
+If you want to improve it, please send mail to sbt-android-mill at digimead.org.
 You will be added to the group.
 Please, feel free to add yourself to authors.

-It is less than 200 lines.
+It is less than 300 lines.
 SBT source code is really simple to read and simple to extend :-)

 This readme cover all plugin functionality, even if it is written in broken english (would you have preferred well written russian :-) Please, correct it, if you find something inappropriate.